rhroberts/fantasy-baseball/README.md

-Some friends dabing in sabermetrics and things.
+Some friends dabbling in sabermetrics and things.

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance on how to contribute.

 # Installation

-Make yourself a shiny new conda (or virtualenv, I guess) environment like so:
+Make yourself a shiny new conda (or virtualenv) environment like so:

 ``` shell
 conda create --name fantasy-baseball python=3.X